MIT-LCP/mimic-website/content/mimictables/icustays.md

 ## `LOS`

 `LOS` is the length of stay for the patient for the given ICU stay, which may include one or more ICU units.

-# Important considerations

-* `ICUSTAY_ID` is a *generated* identifier, that is it is *not* based off any raw data identifier.
-The hospital and ICU databases are not intrinsically linked, and so do not have any concept of an ICU encounter identifier.
-* The ICUSTAYS table is derived from the TRANSFERS table.
-Specifically, it groups the TRANSFERS table based on ICUSTAY\_ID, and excludes rows where no ICUSTAY\_ID is present.